The age of patient power – Jeri Francoeur on advocating for better axillary treatment

 A patient revolution has started.
 With new, cutting-edge technologies constantly emerging in breast cancer care, patients are taking notice – and now they want to be heard.

 One such patient is Jeri Francoeur, a two-time breast cancer survivor and patient advocate, who sits on the boards of the Florida Breast Cancer Foundation and Susan G Komen for the Cure, among many others.

 In 2019, Jeri was diagnosed with high-risk Ductal Carcinoma in-Situ (DCIS) for a second time and was told that surgery would be needed to remove it.
 In addition, a sentinel lymph node biopsy (SLNB) would be required to analyze further spread and stage the cancer.

-However, Jeri had done her own research and heard about an emergent ‘delayed’ SLNB technique that was beginning to be used across the US, which was sparing axilla surgery for up to 80% of patients undergoing a mastectomy.
+However, Jeri had done her own research and heard about an emergent ‘delayed’ SLNB technique that was beginning to be used across the US, which was sparing axilla surgery for up to 80% of high-risk patients undergoing a mastectomy.

 In this advanced procedure, the Magtrace® lymphatic tracer is injected at the time of surgery to remove the DCIS.
 As Magtrace® can be retained in the lymph nodes for many weeks, the biopsy can then be delayed until pathology confirm if the DCIS is either invasive or not.